| Real Name | Marc Berkowitz |

 In the late 1980s and early 1990s, Summers appeared on television talk shows, including a stint on ABC television's Home Show.[10]

-Summers also had a rare dramatic performance in the Nickelodeon-produced Halloween program Mystery Magical Special, which also highlighted his skills as a stage magician.
+Summers also had a rare dramatic performance in the Nickelodeon-produced Halloween program Mystery Magical Special.[11]

 Summers also made celebrity guest rounds on other game shows including Scrabble, Super Password, Talk About, Lingo, To Tell the Truth, Win, Lose or Draw, and Hollywood Squares.

-After Double Dare's cancellation in 1993, Summers co-hosted Our Home, a daily talk show aimed at homemakers, on Lifetime.
-Summers left Our Home after a couple of seasons to co-host another Lifetime talk show, Biggers & Summers.
+After Double Dare's cancellation in 1993, Summers co-hosted Our Home, a daily talk show aimed at homemakers, on Lifetime.[12]
+Afterwards, Summers co-hosted another Lifetime talk show, Biggers & Summers.[13]

 In 1993, Summers hosted a special episode of Nova, called "The NOVA Quiz", celebrating the show's 20th anniversary season on PBS.
 Contestants answered science questions and participated in science experiments, for a chance to go on a science expedition.